JonathanDonJoe/SenpaiSearch/README.md

 # Anime Opening and Ending Themes Search

 ### Description:
-Searches for anime opening and ending themes.
-Information acquired through the [Jikan unofficial MyAnimeList API](https://jikan.docs.apiary.io/#) and the [Official Youtube Data API](https://developers.google.com/youtube/v3/).
+Created for anime fans who want quick access to music from their favorite shows.
+Searches for both anime opening and ending themes.

 Limited to only the official openings and endings in the native language.
 Only displays youtube videos that do not infringe on copyright.

-### Requirements:
+### Data Sources:
-* Youtube Data v3 API key
+Data acquired from the [Jikan unofficial MyAnimeList API](https://jikan.docs.apiary.io/#) and the [Official Youtube Data API](https://developers.google.com/youtube/v3/).